 Sailing in Croatia during September is every sailor's delight.
 Say goodbye to the stifling heat of August and rejoice to the consistent winds you are about to encounter.
 Sailing experience will be more calm and peaceful without using your engine.

-The weather in September can vary, the systems are rolling over Europe and cooling the hot Mediterrane air down.
+The weather in September can vary, the systems are rolling over Europe cooling the hot summer air down.
 The chance of an isolated storm or scattered rain is more likely, however, fronts move on just as quickly as they came.

-WEATHER IN SEPTEMBER: Air 25 / Sea 22 / Rainy days 5-7
+Weather in September: Air 25 / Sea 22 / Rainy days 5-7